Abidat/abidat_robot_control/README.md

 ## Start Teleoperation Node

-To use the control the robot remotely we use the teleoperation node.
+To control the robot remotely with the gamepad/controller we use the teleoperation node.
 Start it with:

+    roslaunch abidat_robot_control remote_control.launch

+To control the robot with the keyboard please start the teleoperation node with:

-    roslaunch officerobot remote_control.launch
+    roslaunch abidat_robot_control remote_control.launch use_keyboard:=true

 ## Used Topics